 Within this theme, I focus on the development and testing of web-based mapping platforms for specific domain areas.
 Impact from this collective research theme has delivered novel empirical case studies, the development of guidelines for practitioners, and the advancement of theories of digitally-enabled participation

-Integrating volunteered geographic information in governance
+Integrating volunteered geographic information in governance (archived project)

 This research project investigates the use of volunteered geographic information (VGI) as a vehicle for citizen engagement in governance.
 Related to this evaluation, is a focus on the distribution by governments (mostly municipal governments) of Open Data.
 This area of research will uncover the motivating factors driving government adoption and use of VGI, and the place of Open Data as a conduit for Open Government.
 This research is embedded within the Geothink partnership and network of researchers.